-Accessing the diskette drive and CD-ROM or DVD-ROM drive
+Accessing the diskette drive and CD drive

-The diskette drive and CD-ROM or DVD-ROM drive are located in a drop-down device bay.
-To lower the device bay for access to the diskette and CD-ROM or DVD-ROM drives, press the device bay release button 1.
-To close the device bay, push upward on the CD-ROM or DVD-ROM drive until it latches in the closed position.
+The diskette drive and CD drive are located in a drop-down device bay.
+To lower the device bay for access to the diskette and CD drives, press the device bay release button 1.
+To close the device bay, push upward on the CD drive until it latches in the closed position.